Even Aleksander Hagen

 Even Aleksander Hagen (born 14 April 1988) is a Norwegian politician for the Labour Party.

-Following the 2015 election, Hagen became the Chairman of the County Council (fylkesordfører) of Innlandet.
+Following the 2015 local elections, Hagen became the County Mayor (fylkesordfører) of Oppland.
 He is also the youngest County Mayor in Norway ever.

+Hagen led the merger of Oppland and Hedmark into the new county, which was named Innlandet, and in 2019 he was elected the county's first county mayor.
+He announced in March 2022 that he wouldn't seek re-election at the 2023 local elections.
+In June 2023, he was appointed as a state secretary to the Ministry of Culture and Equality a few months before the next regional election.

 Hagen, who hails from Otta, survived the terror attack at Utøya on 22 July 2011 on a Workers' Youth League-run summer camp.
 The attacks claimed a total of 77 lives.
 When nominated as the Labour Party's candidate for county mayor, he said that "You have nominated a gay terror victim".